robertalanis/google-books-react/README.md

 ## Deployment

-This App is deployed on Heroku:
+This App is deployed on [Heroku](https://book-search-robert-alanis.herokuapp.com/search/)

 ## Technologies used